Last revised: February 2020

 When we refer to “this Website” we are talking about websites associated with Deloitte Australia or Deloitte in Papua New Guinea.
 This includes;

 - Pages accessed using the www.deloitte.com URL that are labelled “Location: Australia” or “Location: Papua New Guinea” in the upper right hand corner; and

-- Pages that link directly to this privacy statement, such as the Deloitte Private Connect and Deloitte Access Economics websites.
+- Pages or communications that link directly to this privacy statement.

 This Statement also contains information about when we share information with Deloitte Touche Tohmatsu Limited (“DTTL”), its member firms, or their related entities (collectively, the “Deloitte Network”).
 Please see About Deloitte for a more detailed description of DTTL and its member firms.